framely/community/docs/guide/build-service.md

 2. Follow the same steps to declare the service for skill **HoursDay**.

-#### Annotate interactions
+#### Define interactions
-When a user triggers a skill, the bot follows the interactions you annotate to interact with the user.
+When a user triggers a skill, the bot follows the interactions based on the annotation you attached to the skill.
 For skill HoursWeek, the bot should display business hours in a week.
 For skill HoursDay, on the date the user asks for, if it's open, the bot should show the business hours on that day.
 If not, the bot should inform the user it's closed.

 To annotate interactions:
 1. Go to the skill **HoursWeek** page, navigate to the **Response** tab, and select **Multiple value message** under the **Default action** section.
 In the **Source** section, copy and paste the following code: